On-demand materials navigation bar: IJS homepage, Wk1, Wk2, Wk3, Wk4, Wk5, Wk6, Wk7, Wk8, Wk9, Wk10, Wk11, Wk12, Wk13

 Andrew DeWit, “Hiroshima’s Disaster, Climate Crisis, and the Future of the Resilient City” (ALHP)

 Changes in Japanese Society and Policy

 Is Japanese politics and the way of doing economics in Japan really able to address the climate crisis?
 Read this and other work by Andrew DeWit, who is a leading scholar of environmental issues writing in English.

-Japan is addicted to concrete (see Japan’s dishonorable mentions in this article “Concrete: the most destructive material on earth”, or the article by William Steele: “Constructing the Construction State”).
+Japan is addicted to concrete (see Japan’s dishonorable mentions in this article “Concrete: the most destructive material on earth”, or the article by William Steele: “Constructing the Construction State” (ALHP)).
 And then of course there’s plastic …

 Of course, old wasteful habits die hard.
 Japan continues to support coal by helping to construct new coal plants outside Japan.
 And the Japanese “construction state” remains addicted to “white elephant” public works projects.
 The next is the Maglev: